 Are you at risk of prosecution from HMRC

 There are very few HMRC prosecutions each year, although that number is increasing.
 Of the few hundred cases that come to Court, many will be for tax credit evasion and only a handful relate to the non-payment of income tax.
-Revenue and Customs Prosecution Office selects their cases very carefully and usually prosecutes where there is a very high chance of a conviction.
+HM Revenue and Customs Prosecution Office selects their cases very carefully and usually prosecutes where there is a very high chance of a conviction.
 HMRC may regard some of the scenarios below as a sufficient reason to consider initiating criminal proceedings against you.

 - a previous signed certificate of full disclosure is found to be false

 - a professional e.g. an accountant or solicitor is under suspicion of acting inappropriately